JacobGDelisle/FossilHunt/README.txt

 Ending Notes
 -
-The project was hosted via a free Netlify in order to keep the completely free, and was placed into the library's website via an iframe.
+The project was hosted via a free Netlify in order to keep the project completely free, and was placed into the library's website via an iframe.